 There are many things of this movie that public might find appealing.
 In my case I have my reserves, just because I tend not to like the work of some members of the cast.
 I usually don’t say this, but there are indeed, some actors and actresses that I can’t stand to watch.
 After having watched them play the same way over and over again.

-If you read this blog you might have realized that I don’t go with popular or support stars blindly, it takes a long list of horrible performances to make me lose my hope in someone, but one outstanding performance to earn it back.
+If you read this blog you might have realized that I don’t go with popular or support stars blindly.
+It takes a long list of horrible performances to make me lose my hope in someone.
+But one outstanding performance can earn my trust back.

 Maybe, thanks to this interesting script I might change my mind and give everyone a chance.
-I tend to love historical dramas, either they are Korean, Chinese or Japanese, just because their history is so rich and wide, that there is always something new I can learn from these type.
-There’s always also a mixture of genres inside their scripts, and that makes them even more interesting.
+I tend to love historical dramas.
+I don’t mind if they are Korean, Chinese or Japanese.
+Their history is so rich and deep, that there is always something new I can learn from these genre.
+There’s usually a mixture of genres inside their scripts, and that makes them even more interesting.

 Synopsis of The Royal Tailor Korean Movie

-Based during the renowned Joseon Dynasty, this movie depicts the lives, dreams and troubles of those working at the Sanguiwon, the place were the royal attires are made.
+Based during the renowned Joseon Dynasty.
+This movie depicts the lives, dreams and troubles of those working at the Sanguiwon.
+This is the name of the place were the Royal attires are made.